– A PERSONAL ESSAY BY MARY NO –

 Take the Outlet Challenge

 I challenge you to take my “Shop for Less, Save the Rest” challenge.
 When you find an item you LOVE (that you WOULD have paid full price for in a normal store), take the amount of savings listed on the receipt and actually save it!
 Open up a savings account, start funding a Roth IRA, build your emergency fund.
-Or even better, rack up the credit card debt at only HALF the rate you used to! (totally kidding here).
+Or even better, racking up the credit card debt at only HALF the rate you used to! (totally kidding here).

-But seriously, we work hard for our money and we should to have something to show for it (preferably something that we can eventually flaunt in public).
+But seriously, we work hard for our money and we should have something to show for it (preferably something that we can eventually flaunt in public).

 To read more articles about living a money savvy lifestyle, click here.